jkbd/lv2amp/README.md

 $ make
 ```

-To install copy the bundle `osc.lv2` to the [standard
+To install, copy the bundle `osc.lv2` manually to the [standard
 locations](http://lv2plug.in/pages/filesystem-hierarchy-standard.html)
 or run